Wrapping Arms ‘Round Many (W.A.R.M.)

 WARM (Wrapping Arms ‘Round Many) is a faith-based, ecumenical effort providing safe and warm shelter to homeless individuals in St. Mary’s County during the coldest months of the year.

 Ascension will host guests this year from February 11th – 18th, 2018.
 We provided a warm place for our guests to sleep as well as provide dinner and breakfast each day.
-Please contact the Parish Secretary at 301-863-8551 for more information or to volunteer your support for next year.
+Please contact the Parish Administrator at 301-863-8551 for more information or to volunteer your support for next year.

 Our neighboring churches shared in service as well:

 - Trinity: January 28th – February 4th, 2018

 - St. George’s: February 25th – March 4th, 2018